Well, Mo, if you're still out there, I was afraid of this.

-I was afra I was afraid this was going to happen.
+I was afraid this was going to happen.

 And our hands are tied here.

-There's really nothing we can do now.
+I mean, there's really nothing we can do now.

-Uh geez.
+Oh, geez.

 Greetings to my friends and welcome back.

-We are at 800-282-2882 and the email address rush at EIBNet.com.
+We are at 800-282-2882 and the email address, rush at EIBnet.com.

 We got one rule here, folks.

-I say it and you believe it.
+I say it, and you believe it.

-I asked the broadcast engineer in New York, Mike, to just give me a snippet of it.
+I asked the broadcast engineer in New York, Mike, to just give me a snippet of it because I say I was afraid of this.

-Uh you're a unique guy, man.
+Ah, God, you're a unique guy, man.

-I don't know if that's not a compliment, it's not an insult, but listen, I listen to your show for the like the last two or three months, man, and I can't never get through.
+But listen, I listened to your show for like the last two or three months, man, and I can't never get through.

 I got through today.

-I'm not gonna knock it.
+I'm not going to knock it.

 Some of it was idiotic.

-Mo play anything about the Republicans.
+You have not one time played anything about the Republicans.

-Moe, you guys talk about the warrant.
+You guys talk about the warrant.

 Hold on, hold on, hold on.